Solomon-IT-Dev/filmoteka-goit-team-proj/README.md

 ## Description

-The project is implemented in vanilla JavaScript and working with:
+The project is implemented in Vanilla JavaScript and working with:

 :star: [The Movie Database TMDB](https://www.themoviedb.org/),

-:star: Responsive design for use on phone 📱, tablet and desktop 🖥️.
+:star: Responsive design for use on phone 📱, tablet 📟 and desktop 💻.

-We are students of the FullStack developer course [<img src="https://img.shields.io/badge/Go-IT-orange" />](https://goit.ua), the project is written at the end of the study of Javascript.
+We are students of the FullStack Developer course [<img src="https://img.shields.io/badge/Go-IT-orange" />](https://goit.ua), the project is written at the end of the study of JavaScript.

 ## How to use Filmoteka?

-⚫ It is the site for searching movies.
+🎥 It is the site for searching and collecting movies.

 **The Web App provides the following functions:**

-⭐ search movie by a key word;
+🎞 search movie by a key word;

-⭐ manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE;
+🎞 manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE;

-⭐ pagination allows you to easily navigate between movies;
+🎞 pagination allows you to easily navigate between movies;

-⭐ in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE.
+🎞 in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE.